 These are the themes with examples of star plants:

 The Lamiaceae family is an important group of plants for Kew’s research.
 Kew scientists use the diverse living and preserved collections to research the bioactivity of Salvia extracts and compounds underlying their medicinal use.

-Monocots are of great economic importance as a source of human and animal food.
 All cereals, palms, bamboos and sugar canes are monocots.
+As a source of human and animal food, monocots are of great economic importance.
 Kew carries out research on a wide range of monocots, from the classification of orchids to the evolution and economic uses of grasses.

 Insects are crucial for many plants because they need help from pollinators to produce seeds.
-Kew scientists are working on developing a technology which could help commercialised bees become more efficient and ensure they do not take food from wild pollinators.
+Kew scientists are developing technology which could help commercialised bees become more efficient and ensure they do not take food from wild pollinators.